Volume 18, Issue 2 (4-2026) J Crop Breed 2026, 18(2): 103-116 | Back to browse issues page

 XML Persian Abstract Print

-Abstract: (8 Views)
+Abstract: (707 Views)

-In contrast, no significant difference was observed for sugar content, neither among the entire set of genotypes nor within the hybrid and check groups, which could be attributed to the limited range of genetic diversity for this trait in the experimental materials or the predominant effect of the environment during the experimental year.
+Results: The results of the analysis of variance indicated significant genetic variation for root yield and sugar yield among the studied genotypes, which is the primary prerequisite for successful genotype selection.
+In contrast, no significant differences were observed for sugar content, neither among the entire set of genotypes nor within the hybrid and check groups, which could be attributed to the limited range of genetic diversity for this trait in the experimental materials or the predominant effect of the environment during the experimental year.
 The estimation of genetic parameters provided deeper insights into the genetic control of the traits.
 Root yield and sugar yield exhibited very high broad-sense heritability along with considerable expected genetic advance.
 This finding, particularly when combined with the considerable expected genetic advance, indicates the predominance of additive genetic effects in the control of these traits and implies that direct phenotypic selection can lead to their genetic improvement with high efficiency.
 Conversely, the low heritability estimated for sugar content demonstrated its greater susceptibility to environmental factors and the complexity of its genetic control in this set of plant materials.
-In the mean comparison, hybrids such as 35458 and 37350 exhibited a significant superiority over the checks, with root yields exceeding 114 t.ha¹.
-In terms of sugar yield, genotype 35458 recorded 17.61 t.ha¹, a performance on par with the best commercial check.
-For multi-trait selection, the SIIG index was employed.
+In the mean comparison, hybrids (such as 35458 and 37350) exhibited a significant superiority over the checks, with root yields exceeding 114 t.ha⁻¹.
+In terms of sugar yield, genotype 35458 recorded 17.61 t.ha⁻¹, a performance on par with the best commercial check.
+The SIIG index was employed for multi-trait selection.
 The check variety BTS6975N (with a score of 0.88) and the hybrid 35458 (with a score of 0.85) were identified as the closest genotypes to the ideal genotype.
 The high consistency between the results of this index and the mean comparison analysis further validated the superiority of the identified elite genotypes.
 Finally, cluster analysis classified the genotypes into five distinct groups.
 The superior genotypes were mainly placed in the high root yield and balanced and high-quality clusters.
 The significant genetic distance between these clusters promises a high potential for heterosis in future crosses utilizing the parental lines of these hybrids.

 Conclusion: This research successfully demonstrated that the studied germplasm is a rich source of genetic diversity for sugar beet improvement.
-Elite hybrids such as 35458, 37412, and 37352 were identified as superior candidates for advanced stages of breeding programs or for introduction to farmers.
-The results clearly indicated that, within this genetic collection, focusing on selection for high root yield is the most effective and efficient strategy for achieving maximum sugar yield.
+Elite hybrids (such as 35458, 37412, and 37352) were identified as superior candidates for advanced stages of breeding programs or for introduction to farmers.
+The results clearly indicate that, within this genetic collection, focusing on selection for high root yield is the most effective and efficient strategy for achieving maximum sugar yield.
 The genetic grouping obtained can also serve as a practical roadmap for designing targeted crosses and exploiting the existing genetic potential to produce the next generation of superior hybrids.

 Type of Study: Research | Subject: General

-Received: 2025/07/28 | Accepted: 2025/11/17
+Received: 2025/10/12 | Accepted: 2026/02/20

 Add your comments about this article : Your username or Email: